Adam-/runelite-plugins/README.md

 ### Can be installed through the Runelite Pluginhub, under the name `Raid Tracker`

-Logs COX data, like purple splits and total points, and can be viewed in a new side panel.
-Purple splits can be changed aswell as of v1.2.
+Logs COX and TOB data, like purple splits, total points (in COX), or the amount of MVP's (in TOB).
+The data can be viewed in a side panel.
+Purple splits can be changed as of v1.2.

 ## Images
 <div class="row">